-Whether you consider breastfeeding for just a few weeks or more than a year, arming yourself with knowledge and preparation is key to your success.
+Whether you consider breastfeeding for just a few weeks or more than a year, arming yourself with knowledge and preparation is key to success.
 Here are the most helpful resources for expecting and new mothers in Hong Kong.

 Breastfeeding preparation before baby arrives